 A person could use a credit repair program to dispute the negative marks and get them removed in many cases.
 Here’s the trick, dispute the debt through the credit reporting agencies (Experian, Equifax, and Transunion).
 Don’t try to dispute the debt with the debt collection company.
-If you dispute a debt through the credit reporting agencies, you are essentially letting the credit reporting agencies deal with your creditors.
+If you dispute a debt through the credit reporting agencies, you essentially let the credit reporting agencies deal with your creditors.

-The credit reporting agencies will request for the credit card or debt collection company to provide proof of the debt and that the derogatory information being reported is accurate.
-If the credit card company doesn’t provide the credit reporting agencies with verification and evidence of the debt and it’s validity, within 30-days, the negative marks will come off your credit report.
+The credit reporting agencies will request for the debt collection company to provide proof of the debt and that the derogatory information being reported is accurate.
+If the credit card company doesn’t provide the credit reporting agencies with verification and evidence of the debt and its validity within 30-days, the negative marks will come off your credit report.

 Creditors will often ignore a dispute if the balance on debt is at $0.
 What do they have to gain, right?
 As a result, the marks will fall off a person’s credit.
 Banks don’t want to deal with the extra work when there is no profit involved.
 If you call a debt collector and ask them to remove the collection mark from your credit report, they will say “no,” guaranteed.